OpenCTI-Platform/opencti/docs/docs/administration/csv-mappers.md

 You can then check if the extracted values match the expected entities and relationships.

 ![Test a CSV Mapper](assets/csv-mappers-test.png)

+!!! warning "Test with a small file"

+    We strongly recommend limiting test files to 100 lines and 1MB.
+Otherwise, the browser may crash.

 ## Use a mapper for importing a CSV file